longlostsoul/EvoYellow/README.md

 # Pokémon EvoYellow

 This is a disassembly of Pokémon Yellow with bonus features; Pikachu now evolves, and all pokemon now follow as of version v3.
-There are also branches with a following [**meowth**][evomeowth] and following [**eevee**][evoeevee] instead of Pikachu for a starter; these often get updated less often.
+There are also branches with a following [**meowth**][evomeowth] and following [**eevee**][evoeevee] instead of Pikachu for a starter; these get updated less often.
+You do have my permission to use this for whatever you like.

-Version v4:
+Version version 4:
 + Play as girl or boy
 + Cute Raichu graphics when you evolve Pikachu.
 + Ride pokemon on a saddle